i1li/i1li.github.io/README.md

 ### SPA Navigation & Content Loading
 -   Uses [netlify.toml](/netlify.toml) for hosting on Netlify, or [404.html](/404.html) & [gh.js](/js/gh.js) for hosting on [GitHub Pages](https://i1li.github.io/).
 -   Enables seamless navigation within the application without full page reloads, improving user experience without complication of a framework.
+-   Default "display all posts" view at root directory, with posts auto-expanding upon scroll, shows a welcome intro message & navigation links at top of page.
+-   Individual post view at unique URLs removes the welcome intro from display, & autoscrolls post header to top.
+Also clones a copy of the post navigation links shown in the post header, to the bottom of post.
 -   Uses the `IntersectionObserver` API for lazy loading content as it becomes visible, reducing initial load time.
 -   Manages browser history & navigation state using the History API (`history.pushState` & `window.onpopstate`), allowing for bookmarkable URLs & functional forward/backward navigation.
 -   Implements custom logic to show/hide content based on the current navigation state, simulating the behavior of a multi-page application within a single HTML document.
--   Default "display all posts" view at root directory, with posts auto-expanding upon scroll, shows a welcome intro message, plus navigation links.
--   Individual post view at unique URLs removes the welcome intro from display, & autoscrolls post header to top.
-Also clones a copy of the post navigation links shown in the post header, to the bottom of post.

-### Target Links As Subpages
+### Target Links / Hash Links As Subpages
--   Allows proper permalinks for specific areas of posts (target links, a.k.a. hashlinks or subpages), so they get a url of post/target instead of post#target
+-   Allows proper permalinks for specific areas of posts (target links, a.k.a. hashlinks or subpages), so they get a url of /route/target instead of /route#target
 -   [Demo at /edu/psychology](https://y0.netlify.app/edu/psychology)

 ### [Lightest Youtube Embed](https://github.com/i1li/lightest-youtube-embed) - ([yt.js](/js/yt.js))